typelib

 encoder: EncoderT

-The encoder used to serialize a marshalled T
+The encoder used to serialize a marshalled T into bytes.

 marshal